Scouts with additional needs

 We know if you’ve got a young person in your care with additional needs, doing something new can be scary – for both of you!

 We pride ourselves on our inclusivity and we do our best to make sure all our members can take part.
-There’s a lot of flexibility within the Scouts programme to meet individual needs, whether that be a disability, neurodiversity, or an educational, mental health or medical need.
+There’s a lot of flexibility within the Scouts programme to meet individual needs, whatever that may be.

 What do I need to do?